 Sometimes the symptoms are so subtle that when the doctor examines you, everything might be perfectly normal.
 There is no reason to think negatively about such an occurrence.
 It indicates one of two things: either you don’t have Parkinson’s disease.
 Or it means your Parkinson’s disease is so mild that treatment is not needed at this stage.

 Because of these multi-factorial problems, the diagnosis of Parkinson’s disease is often delayed.
 In some cases, it may be delayed inordinately.
 It is not unusual for 5 years or more to go by before the patient is finally diagnosed with Parkinson’s disease.

 What are the Most Important Signs of Parkinson’s Disease?

 When you visit a doctor, they will try to elicit the signs of Parkinson’s disease.
 They may do the following things to look for these problems:

 - Shaking – Sit relaxed with your legs dangling and your hands resting on your thighs.
 Observe your hands and feet, then outstretch your hands in front of you or hold them in front of your chest.

 - Slowness – Ask you to walk as fast as possible; tap your fingers or feet as fast as possible.

 - Stiffness – Ask you to relax and then try to move your wrist gradually clockwise and counterclockwise.

 - Stand still – The doctor may try to push you slightly to see if you have any tendency to fall.

 - The doctor may do some tests to check your thinking and/or memory.

 How can you Test Yourself for Parkinson’s Disease?

 The diagnosis of Parkinson’s disease is based on a combination of the symptoms and signs mentioned above.
 The diagnosis should always be made by a doctor who is familiar with Parkinson’s disease, preferably a neurologist.

-A rough online tool that asks you to elicit the symptoms and signs of Parkinson’s disease can be accessed by pressing the button below.
+A rough online tool that asks you to elicit the symptoms and signs of Parkinson’s disease is available on this website: here.
 Please note that this is only given as a memory aid, and this calculator should not be used to diagnose Parkinson’s disease by itself.
-If you have any of the aforementioned symptoms, visit a neurologist in person.
+If you have any of the symptoms mentioned above, visit a neurologist in person.